soleinik/test-ml/README.md

 ## Status
 Work-in-progress.
 At this moment only (list what is implemented)

+Currently, only the following Linfa's algorithms implemented
+- decision tree (`random forest`???), flags `-Ccdr`
+- SVM (upport vector machines), flags `-Ccss`

-Currently, only the following Linfa's decision tree (`random forest`???)  works, that can be invoked as follows
+  works, that can be invoked as follows
 ```
 $ ./target/debug/ml-cli -Ccdr -h
 [r]andom forest learning algorithm